This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Instructions:

-- Whisk milk, oil, vanilla, ground flax seeds, and maple syrup (if using) together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
-Let sit for 5-minutes.
+- Whisk milk, oil, vanilla, ground flax seeds, and maple syrup together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
+Let the mixture sit for 5-minutes.

 - Whisk flour, baking powder, baking soda, and salt together in a large bowl.

-- Slowly add wet ingredients to the dry ingredients, mixing well until incorporated.
+- Slowly add wet ingredients to the dry ingredients, stirring until combined.

 - Fold in blueberries.

-- Ladle about ⅓ cup (or less for smaller pancakes) of the pancake mixture into the center your pan, cooking 1 at a time.
-If you aren't using a non-stick pan, coat the surface of pan with oil and repeat in between each pancake.
+- Ladle about ⅓ cup (or less for smaller pancakes) of the pancake mixture into the center of your pan, cooking 1 at a time.

-- Continue cooking until the batter is done, placing pancakes on a covered oven-safe plate in a warm oven as they finish.
+- Place the finished pancakes on a covered oven-safe plate in a warm oven as they finish.

 Recipe Notes: